digst/cloud/design.md

-# Initial Architecture <br> Government Cloud <br> Statens IT
+# Initial Architecture <br> GovCloud PaaS<br> Statens IT

-This document is an initial architecture for a project aiming at establishing the first version of a new operations model at Statens IT based on cloud technologies and supporting agile development processes.
+This document is an initial architecture for a project aiming at establishing the first version of a new operations model at Statens IT using cloud technologies to proivide a managed platform for agile application development.
 The architecture describes which decisions that has been made and why, for selected elements in a reference model.
 Decisions reflects the needs identified by first know applications and supports a longer strategic perspective on use of cloud technologies in the danish public sector.

 JENS TEST